-Within the page palette double click on A-master (you can do this by clicking on the text or page icon).
-You are now working in the master page.
+Within the page palette double click on A-parent (you can do this by clicking on the text or page icon).
+You are now working in the parent page.

 Select the text tool from your Tools menu (T), if the tool bar is not visible you can activate it by selecting Window > Tools.